Glossopoeia logo

 Outidic in many ways is a spin off from TAKE (see below).
 It is a fictional Greek-based 16th century auxlang, which I began work on in the Spring of 2012.
 Unlike TAKE, however, Outidic could well have existed in our world without affecting history one little bit.

 Why did I create it?
-Unlike TAKE, Plan D or the Briefscript Project (or even Britainrese), Outidic was created purely for fun.
-This project can be regarded as complete in that it all the eponymous Dr Outis produced.
+Unlike TAKE, Plan D, the Briefscript Project or, indeed, Britainese, Outidic was created purely for fun.

 About the Briefscript Project pages